This article has been updated since its first publication in October 2016

 It is estimated that 1 in 4 women will experience domestic abuse at some time in their lives (Home Office 2007)

 **(1) I was told that because he cared for me he would collect me from an evening out with friends.
 Great – or so I thought.
-But time and time again he would arrive early and insist that I leave with him, even if I hadn’t ordered the desert after a meal.
-I couldn’t make a fuss in front of my friends so I would comply – the alternative was unthinkable.
-He would be moaning for the next week or worse; my fear was that he would ‘kick off’ in front of my friends.
+But time and time again he would arrive early and insist that I leave with him, even if we hadn’t got as far as ordering the desert after a meal.
+I couldn’t make a fuss in front of my friends so I would comply because the alternative was unthinkable.
+He would be moaning for the next week or worse… my fear was that he would ‘kick off’ in front of my friends…so I kept my mouth shut and I did as I was told.

-**(2) My very first night out after our son was born I went to a Tupperware party in a friend’s house.
-I received a phone call and I was told that I had to return home immediately as our son was crying and my husband was unable to settle him.
-I could hear distressed screaming in the background – so obviously I left for home immediately.
 Baby fed; check.
 Clean nappy; check.
 Solution: walk around with baby on my shoulder until he fell asleep.
 Easy peasy.
-THAT was just the first and one tiny incidence of millions – but it took me a long time to realise that it came from a position of one controlling another, and crucially from one using the children as a weapon.
+THAT was just the first and one tiny incidence of millions – but it took me a long time to realise that it came from a position of one person controlling another, and crucially from a person using the children as a weapon.

 **(3) The idea for the Freedom Programme evolved from an excellent book called ‘Living with the Dominator’ by Pat Craven.
 I really believe that this book should be compulsory for all older teens and adults.
 Click and order the book if you want to know more.

-**(4) As a prize for our productivity, management arranged a weekend away in a country house hotel for about 20 staff.
+**(4) When I was working for a bank the management arranged a weekend away in a country house hotel for about 20 staff as a prize for our productivity.
 I was thrilled to be chosen but my husband’s reaction confused me.
 He initially insisted that he be allowed to come too (WTF??), and next, that I should decline the invitation because partners were not to be included.
 I had every reason thrown at me by him.
 He couldn’t trust the other men going, I shouldn’t want to go without him, we were a team and should do things like this together…blah, blah, blah.
 I did go away for that weekend but I spent my time balancing on those by now familiar eggshells.
 He promised to phone me at some time, saying that if I had nothing to hide I should obviously be free to speak to him.
 So I left our evening meal early and instead of joining colleagues I went back to the hotel to wait for his call.
 Unless you have ever been the one trying to placate somebody like this you are probably reading this and thinking that I was weak but you have to understand how living like this gradually creeps in and takes over your whole life.
 I wasn’t weak.
-I was strong and doing my best to survive.
+I was strong and I was doing my best to survive in my own way.